-13 Scan Body Registration
+14 Scan Body Registration

-Blue Sky Plan® has useful functionality that allows the user to register the STL files of the scan bodies present in the BSP parts catalog to the scan bodies visible in a scanned model.
+Blue Sky Plan® has a useful functionality that allows the user to register the STL files of the scan bodies present in the BSP parts catalog into the scan bodies visible in a scanned model.

-Blue Sky Plan® has the ability to convert the scan body (type of abutment that serves as a "post" at the time of the scan) to an actual abutment with an implant attached.
+Blue Sky Plan® can convert the scan body (type of abutment that serves as a "post" at the time of the scan) into an actual abutment with an implant attached.

-Once the STL model with visible scan bodies is imported, clicking on the containing icon in the toolbar (while "Normal" or "Advanced" mode is active) opens a dialog for fitting the catalog scan body to the scanned model
+Once the STL model with visible scan bodies is imported, clicking on the licon in the toolbar (while "Normal" or "Advanced" mode is active) opens a dialog for fitting the catalog scan body to the scanned model.